 Described by the Atlanta Journal-Constitution as a dignified and beautiful singer, Paul Max Tipton, bass-baritone, performs nationally to acclaim in repertoire ranging from Schütz and Monteverdi to Britten and Bolcom.
 He solos under such notable figures as Masaaki Suzuki, Matthias Pintscher, Nicholas McGegan, Leonard Slatkin, Ton Koopman, Helmuth Rilling and Martin Katz, and has performed with the Bach Collegium Japan, New York Philharmonic, Apollo's Fire, Seraphic Fire, and the Orchestra of St. Luke’s.
 Recent engagements include Britten’s War Requiem, Rameau’s La Lyre Enchantée, and a recording of Brahms’ Ein Deutsches Requiem, Op.
 45 which earned a 2012 Grammy nomination.
 His singing of the Bach Passions are noted in particular for their strength and sensitivity.
 He studied at the University of Michigan at Ann Arbor and Yale University, and is a Lorraine Hunt Lieberson Fellow at Emmanuel Music in Boston. www.paulmaxtipton.com

 Zachary Wadsworth is a composer of “fresh, deeply felt and strikingly original” music (Washington Post), with regular performances and premieres around the world.
-2015 marked his debut at the National Opera Center, and 2014 included his Carnegie Hall debut.
-He has held a residency at the Metropolitan Opera, and his music has been performed at Westminster Abbey in the presence of Queen Elizabeth II.
-Other recent honors include awards from the American Academy of Arts and Letters, ASCAP, and the American Composers Forum.
+In the 2018-19 season, his cantata The Far West won a National Choral Award in Canada, and the premiere of his oratorio When There is Peace was broadcast nationwide on CBC Radio.
+In earlier seasons, he has held a residency at the Metropolitan Opera, and his music has been performed at Westminster Abbey in the presence of Queen Elizabeth II.
+Other recent honors include awards from the American Academy of Arts and Letters, NATS, ASCAP, and the American Composers Forum.
 Wadsworth’s music is published by Novello and Schirmer, and his work has been heard on NPR and the BBC.
 Hailing from Richmond, Virginia, Wadsworth earned degrees from Eastman, Yale, and Cornell.
 He is currently an Assistant Professor of Music at Williams College in Massachusetts.

 Hailed by Gramophone for his “impressive horn playing,” Todd Williams is an active performer and educator based in Philadelphia.
 A leading exponent of the natural horn in America, he serves as principal horn of numerous ensembles including Handel & Haydn Society, Boston Baroque, Trinity Wall Street, Clarion Society, Apollo’s Fire, Mercury, Opera Lafayette, and more.
 He’s appeared as soloist with the Bach Societies of Washington, Philadelphia, Dallas, Madison, and San Diego and has conducted lectures at the music schools of Curtis, Eastman, and Oberlin.
 On the modern valved horn, he is a staple of the Philadelphia music scene performing with the Philadelphia Orchestra, the Chamber Orchestra, the Opera and Ballet companies of Philadelphia, the Academy of Vocal Arts, and the Philly Pops.
 Since 2003, he’s served as solo horn of the opera festival Lyrique-en-Mer, France.
 He’s recorded for Deutsche Grammophon, RCA/Sony Records, and other labels.
 Todd is a graduate of Indiana University.